EnderPey/DUHackathon/README.md

 # Hackathon Event & Housing Portal

-Hello, this project was written for a Hackthon run by the University of Denver, Metro State Univerity and University of Colorado Denver.
-The theme was to develop something that improves campus life, ranging from scheduling and campus navigation to enhancing communication between students, faculty, and administration.
-We decided to create ResRelate, a replacement for the current housing portal and information sites.
+This project, ResRelate, was developed during a hackathon jointly hosted by the University of Denver, Metropolitan State University, and the University of Colorado Denver.
+The challenge theme was to build tools that enhance campus life-whether through better scheduling, easier campus navigation, or improved communication between students, faculty, and administration.

+We chose to create ResRelate as a modern alternative to the existing campus housing portal and information sites, aiming to make housing processes and student engagement simpler and more effective.

+Contributors:
-Contributers: Ender Peyzner, Jaxon Packer, Wade Massey, Sam Myers, Zach Degidio
+Ender Peyzner, Jaxon Packer, Wade Massey, Sam Myers, Zach Degidio

-SideNote: We were only able to code for a max 6 hours even though this was a 26 hour event due to most of the team being away for Lacrosse Playoffs and having to drive with no service 10 hours back.
+Note:
+Although the hackathon lasted 26 hours, our team was only able to code for about 6 hours.
+Most of us were away for lacrosse playoffs and spent nearly 10 hours driving back with no internet access.
+Despite the time crunch, we’re proud of what we accomplished and excited to share it!

 ---